ljbade/wolf4sdl/README.txt

       music will be resumed where it was suspended rather than started from the beginning.

+ - Freely movable pushwalls:
+      Moving pushwalls can be viewed from all sides, allowing mod developers to place them with fewer restrictions.
+The player can also follow the pushwall directly instead of having to wait until the pushwall has left a whole tile.

  - Optional integrated features for mod developers:
       Wolf4SDL already contains the shading, directional 3D sprites, floor and ceiling textures, high resolution textures/sprites,